-To be prepared for potential opportunities and challenges, we will remain vigilant in our sales and credit management, keep tight control of our operating expenses and maintain a healthy balance sheet.
-We will also take a prudent approach in inventory management while ensuring sufficient steel inventory and mix of products to meet the project requirements of our customers.
-We believe these steps are imperative to the Group's ability to sustain a sound, debt-free balance sheet and build financial resilience to weather difficult business cycles.
+To ensure the Group is prepared for potential opportunities and challenges in the global business environment, we will continue working on our business development plans and marketing efforts to sustain and build new customer relationships.
+At the same time, we intend to maintain a tight control on operating expenses and remain vigilant of our credit management.
+We will also continue to take a prudent approach in inventory management while ensuring there is sufficient steel inventory and mix of products to meet the project requirements of our customers.

+We believe this measured approach will help to assure a sound, balance sheet and build financial resilience for the Group to overcome any difficult business cycles.

-On behalf of the Board, we would like to express our appreciation to our Shareholders, valued customers, principal banks, business partners and suppliers for their continued support.
-We would also like to acknowledge and thank our fellow Directors, management and staff for their dedication, unwavering efforts and invaluable contributions to the Group.
+On behalf of the Board, we would like to thank our shareholders, valued customers, principal banks, business partners and suppliers for their continued support.
+We would also like to express our appreciation to our fellow Directors, management and staff for their commitment and invaluable contributions to Asia Enterprises over the years.